Nicolaes Witsen: Mayor and Maecenas

+Death

 Witsen died in Amsterdam and was buried in Egmond aan den Hoef, not far from his country house, called "Tijdverdrijf" (=to pleasurably pass time).
 Peter the Great was present when Witsen died and said he lost a great friend.

+Legacy

 After Witsen's death, his notes were considered lost for a long time.
 His nephew Nicolaes Witsen (II) (1682-1746) inherited his library but was only moderately interested; 2,300 books were auctioned in 1728 and 1747; most in Latin, Dutch and French.
 Nicolaes Witsen (III) the younger (1709-1780) inherited the manuscripts collected by several family members; sold at auction in 1761.
 In 1886 did it become known that copies of Nicolaas Witsen's diary and notes were kept in a Paris library; 300 years later, his travelogue to Russia could be published.

+46 people dedicated books to Witsen, including several by Olfert Dapper, one by the brother of Johan Nieuhof (including descriptions of Chinese shipbuilding), one by Jan van der Heyden on his invention of the fire hose and by the pharmacist Hermanus Angelkot jr. and Pieter Langendijk.